Dynamics of Majorana Fermions on a Quantum Computer: Results

-In contrast, in the \( J > h \) regime (Fig. \ref{figure:results_extreme_parameters}(d)), the peak frequency of the edge sites differs noticeably from that of the bulk, reflecting the influence of localized Majorana modes at the system boundaries.
-To quantify this difference, we computed the difference in peak frequency between the edge site (site 1) and an interior site (here site 2), and display the result as a color map in Fig. \ref{figure:heatmap}, over a broad range of Hamiltonian parameters \( h \) and \( J \).
-As the inter-site coupling \( J \) increases while keeping the on-site field \( h \) constant, namely along horizontal lines in Fig. \ref{figure:heatmap}, the separation between the edge and bulk frequencies increases.
-This effect is striking for small values of \( h \) and becomes weaker at higher values of \( h \), as one moves from bottom to top in the map.
-Indeed, for large values of \( h \) the edge-bulk separation disappears, as the dynamics is dominated by identical on-site evolution.
+As the inter-site coupling \( J \) increases while keeping the on-site field \( h \) constant, namely along horizontal lines in Fig. \ref{figure:heatmap}(a), the separation between the edge and bulk frequencies increases.
+This effect is striking for small values of \( h \) and becomes weaker at larger values of \( h \), as one moves from bottom to top in the map.
+Indeed, for large values of \( h \) the edge-bulk separation disappears, as the dynamics is dominated by identical on-site time evolution.
 Although this behavior is expected, it is remarkable to obtain it with a noisy quantum computer over a wide parameter space and for statistically significant evolution times.